PennyLaneAI/qml/whatisqchem.rst

     :target: javascript:void(0);

-Classical computers are simply not able to simulate general quantum systems efficiently due to the computational complexity of nature.
-Richard Feynman famously said that "If you want to make a simulation of nature, you'd better make it quantum mechanical..."
+Richard Feynman famously said that "Nature isn't classical, dammit, and if you want to make a simulation of nature, you'd better make it quantum mechanical."
+To simulate a general quantum system on a classical computer, the resources need to scale exponentially with the size of the system.
+Therefore, a classical computer cannot efficiently simulate a general quantum system.

 **Nature is quantum, which is why using quantum computers as a simulation platform will enable us to simulate nature efficiently.** We can leverage the physical laws of nature to tell us its secrets.